Have you heard that blogging is dead, or that regular folks can’t grow large social media followings anymore?

 The publisher covered the photography since Andrea’s strong suit is making video.
 But the photographers worked with Andrea to make sure it was in her style and fit her ideas.

-If you’re a blogger still trying to figure out the landscape of blogging, and how to grow your blog into a business like Andrea, she suggests you start by focusing on providing value to your audience.
+If you’re >Andrea’s Advice ure out the landscape of blogging, and how to grow your blog into a business like Andrea, she suggests you start by focusing on providing value to your audience.

 Andrea feels like what has served her well is giving people exactly what they want and how they want it, without worrying about monetizing.